cfeng783/PARs-Exp/README.md

 # PARs-Exp
-This repository includes the scripts for running experiments in the papaper:
+This repository includes the scripts for running experiments in the paper:

 Cheng Feng.
 2024.
 PARs: Predicate-based Association Rules for Efficient and Accurate Anomaly Explanation.
 In Proceedings of the 33rd ACM International